 [This draft of proposed amendments to Chapter 18.05 contains technical and clerical corrections but is primarily intended to identify substantive code changes for consideration.
 The text may be reformatted prior to being included in a final ordinance for adoption.
-Staff comments are noted throughout in bracketed, italicized text, where necessary to explain proposed amendments.]
+Staff comments are noted throughout in bracketed, italicized text, where necessary to explain proposed amendments.
+Changes made since the Planning Commission's review of this Chapter on October 7, 2020, are shown in Track Changes format (like this sentence).]